Here are some tried and true ways to save on Back to School costs this year!

-But I was surprised to see several trees have already begun to change their colors and I couldn’t ignore the fact that there were many moms with kids in the Target Back to School section the other day while I was there.
+But I was surprised to see several trees have already begun to change their colors and I couldn’t ignore the fact that the back to school sales have already begun.

 I read this news report a couple years ago that stated the average parents are spending is $688 on Back to School!

 We always homeschooled, and even with classes & curriculum I don’t think we have ever spent that much on school.